-There are 100's of accounting definitions, bookkeeping terms and bookkeeping definitions here in my accounting terms glossary.
+Accounting Definitions C - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this page as an accounting resource to help improve your bookkeeping knowledge of accounting terms starting with the letter C.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms and accounting definitions starting with the Letter C.

-Just pick a letter to go directly to the bookkeeping terms associated with that letter, or use the search engine below to search the entire website for the bookkeeping definition you are looking for.
+Or use the Search Engine below to search the entire website for the accounting definition you are looking for.

 To determine by computation or arrive at by arithmetical means.
 To estimate or determine after deliberation.